-The ICOS Carbon Portal offers access to research data as well as to easily accessible and understandable science and education products.
-The Carbon Portal is hosted by the University of Lund in Sweden and Wageningen University in the Netherlands and is located in Lund.
-All measurement data available on the Carbon Portal are quality controlled through the ICOS Thematic Centres: the ATC, ETC, OTC and the CALs.
+The ICOS Carbon Portal offers access to research data as well as easily accessible and understandable science and education products.
+The Carbon Portal is hosted by the University of Lund in Sweden and also one person in Wageningen University in the Netherlands.
+Carbon Portal is the data repository for all ICOS and elaborated data, including all raw measurement data.
+All higher level measurement data available from the Carbon Portal are quality controlled through the ICOS Thematic Centres: the ATC, ETC, OTC and the CALs.
 The Carbon Portal has the ability to address all the requirements stemming from those aspects, including data security, enforcement of the ICOS data policy and user-friendly (and machine-friendly) internet-based and other computer-network-based interfaces.